sinclairzx81/phantom-network-service/readme.md

 ### parameters

-The following is the parameter definition when calling client.render(parameter, callback). ? indicates the parameter is optional.
+The following outlines the parameter type used when calling client.render(parameter, callback). ? indicates the parameter is optional.
+The parameter must contain either url or content.

 For more details on these the these parameters see [here](https://github.com/ariya/phantomjs/wiki/API-Reference-WebPage#properties-list).